Embodied Self-Regulation

 Regulation of self through embodied practices (e.g., yoga and mindful practices).
 An effective tool in the prevention and treatment of psychosocial disorders.

-The Representational Self: Attunement and Embodied Self-Regulation
+The Embodied Self: Attunement and Embodied Self-Regulation

 My research focuses on the exploration and validation of the Attunement Model of Wellness and Embodied Self-Regulation.
 This interactive model is composed of two systems: the Internal System and the External System.